TDycores-Project/tdycore-qa/tdycore_qa_setup.rst

 Tdycore-QA Repository Setup
 ===========================

-The Tdycore-qa works with the qa-toolbox to generate  documentation of error metrics between various simulators.
-The qa-toolbox will run the comparison test and restructured text files for html files will be generated within the tdycore-qa repository.
+The tdycore-qa works with the qa-toolbox to generate  documentation and error metrics on a tdycore test.
+The qa-toolbox will create plots and restructured text files for html files within the tdycore-qa repository.

 Each test for the qa-toolbox consists of input decks for simulators, a configuration file, and an options file.